 There is no doubt that Boracay is a tropical paradise.
 A newly cleaned, tranquil, white-sand- stretching paradise that soothes and relaxes you or energizes and moves you depending on whether you prefer sunbed lounging or late-night partying and water sports.
 But what made Boracay a destination I can see myself returning to is the Filipino culture that accompanies the place.

 Smiles, greetings and hellos.

 When you walk down the streets or the beaches it is the lyrical voices of the locals that you will hear calling out to you.
 Yes, they want your business, they want to give you massages and food and mangoes and bananas and sailing package trips.
-But it doesn’t matter whether you want to partake in what they offer or skip right through, you can do either, but their voices will carry on behind you, they will sing good morning, shout out Merry Christmas, wish you a great day.
-Cell phones might block your view to the best sunset but look around and you will see that these are Filipino tourists, snapping photos of their children building sand castles, skyping their friends.
+But it doesn’t matter whether you want to partake in what they offer or skip right through, you can do either.
+Their voices will carry on behind you, they will sing good morning, shout out Merry Christmas, wish you a great day.
+Cell phones might block your view to the best sunset but look around and you will see that these are Filipino tourists, snapping photos of their children building sand castles and Skyping their friends.

-In the midst of foreigners, groups of friends, young adults that have come down for a short holiday.
-Spending as much as possible on the sand, at the beach, playing music, cards, swimming, making memories to treasure in their early 20s.
-Children, so many children.
+In the midst of foreigners, there are groups of friends, mostly young adults that have come down for a short holiday.
+Spending as much time as possible on the sand at the beach, playing music, cards, swimming, making memories to treasure later in life.
+There are children, so many children.
 Running around with braids in their hair and hats on their heads to cover from the sun.
-Building castles, learning to swim, oblivious to the immense natural beauty of this place.
+They are building castles and learning to swim, oblivious to the immense natural beauty of this place.